Laura Kate Lucas

 So I won’t lie, it’s quite a long process.
 One of the things I hate about the hairdressers is being there for so long.
 I always think at-home dyeing is quicker, but this definitely took just as long.
 That said, it’s nice to be able to have a drink and be in your own space whilst doing it, and then do your own thing whilst you’re waiting for it to develop.

 Ok, so if you are doing this with long hair and for the first time, the first step is to get help!!
-I could not have done this without Jonny being on hand as my new personal hairdresser..
-Now taking bookings for the salon of JP!
-I really needed his help to make sure all the roots and back of my head were covered.
+I could not have done this on my own, so its way easier if you have someone there to assist.
+I mainly needed help to make sure all the roots and back of my head were covered.
 The end bits were a little easier so I could have done that part myself.
 (This may be down to the fact that my roots were so bad though!)
 I will try to keep on top of this now, so it shouldn’t be such a big job.
 I also saw a couple of people on Youtube with a fancy multiple-mirror set up to help them do it solo.

 Laura Kate Lucas - Manchester Fashion, Beauty and Lifestyle Blogger | DIY Home Hair Bleach and Dye - Schwarzkopf Blondme Review